Free EOB Scan

 An EOB has six fields that help decide what to check on the provider bill.
 Most patients glance at the dollar figure and miss the rest:

-1. Billed amount — the provider's chargemaster price (sticker).
+1. Billed amount - the provider's listed charge.

-2. Allowed amount — the negotiated rate your insurer will recognize.
-This is the meaningful number for in-network care.
+2. Allowed amount - the amount your insurer recognized for the claim.

-3. Plan paid — what your insurer actually paid the provider.
+3. Plan paid - what your insurer paid the provider.

-4. Patient responsibility — the amount the EOB says may be your share after deductible / coinsurance / copay.
+4. Patient responsibility - the amount the EOB says may be your share after deductible, coinsurance, or copay.

 6. Date of service - should match the bill lines you are comparing.